Where rubbish goes

 What is energy-from-waste?

-Suffolk's energy-from-waste facility (EfW), is an energy-from-waste facility that processes waste left after recycling and composting, under carefully-controlled conditions, to recover energy.
+Suffolk's energy-from-waste facility (EfW) processes waste left after recycling and composting, under carefully-controlled conditions, to recover energy.

 Why energy-from-waste in Suffolk?

 We are proud of our recycling achievements in this county, however despite our amazing efforts, we are left with around 180,000 tonnes of household rubbish each year which previously would have been disposed of in landfill sites across Suffolk.
 This situation could not continue due to the lack of availability of landfill space, increasing costs of landfill taxes and more importantly, we wanted to do better environmentally.